Dow plunges 666 points -- worst day since Brexit

 The stock market is much calmer these days, thanks to a strong economy, record corporate profits and the huge business tax cut enacted by President Trump and Republicans in Congress.

 But the tranquility that has defined Wall Street's stunning rally since the election has been punctured.
-The VIX (VIX), a measure of market volatility, has soared 50% this week.
+The VIX (VIX), a measure of market volatility, soared 55% this week.

 Related: Alan Greenspan - 'We have a stock market bubble'